Breakthrough-Energy/docs/source/dev/contribution_guide.rst

    up and running
 #.
 Get familiar with our Git/GitHub workflow (see our :doc:`../user/git_guide` for more
    details)
 #.
+If you have an idea for a feature, first create a feature request.
+   (more details on `How to create a Feature Request`_)
+#.
 Does your feature require external data? (see the `Data Intake Procedure`_
    section)
 #.
 Develop your feature (go to the `Develop your Feature`_ section)